cognitivetech/ollama-ebook-summary/prompt-templates.md

 # prompt format

+These are just my notes on prompt templates

+---

 [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui/) supports a ton of prompt styles.

 You can borrow from [their templates](https://github.com/oobabooga/text-generation-webui/tree/main/instruction-templates), but they have a tokenizer.. so the entire template is not necessarily visible